kyo1988/Kyo.github.io/_posts/2025-09-27-duplication-of-purchase-near-miss.md

 ## TL;DR

 **Action Required**: Implement cross-sell optimization strategy immediately using DoP near-miss validation.
-The weighted MAD of 0.015863 (gap +0.000863) proves that cross-sell patterns are predictable and actionable for business decisions.
+The weighted MAD of 0.015863 (gap +0.000863) supports that cross-sell patterns are predictable enough to guide testing and optimization.

 **Next Steps**: (1) Launch A/B testing for top 3 cross-sell brand pairs, (2) Optimize shelf placement and CRM targeting, (3) Reset duplication rate benchmarks to 0.016 threshold for Q4 planning.